Junior doctor fighting for life after crash was on nightshift 'without proper breaks'

 The driver of the Hyundai Kona was taken to University Hospital Wishaw but later discharged.

-Sergeant Andrew Coutts, of Police Scotland's Road Policing Unit, has appealed to any motorists who may have may have dashcam footage of the collision to come forward.
+Sergeant Andrew Coutts, of Police Scotland's Road Policing Unit, has appealed to any motorists who may have dashcam footage of the collision to come forward.

 He said: "Whilst a number of people have come forward with information about the crash, we are still keen to hear from anyone else who witnessed what happened, or who may have dashcam footage of the incident.